 Waste reduction technologies

-As the end of the accreditation period approaches a member of the Accredited Supplier scheme will be in touch to discuss your re-accreditation.
+As the end of the accreditation period approaches a member of the Carbon Trust team will be in touch to discuss your re-accreditation.
 To re-accredit you will be sent your previous application form for review and updating where appropriate, and asked to submit a new set of case study material.